-- I will not tolerate discrimination. - I will contribute to creating a safe and supportive atmosphere for teaching and learning. - I will regard privacy and confidentiality as core obligations. - I will communicate in a professional and respectful manner. - I will not utilize social network media sites to place derogatory comments regarding OSUIT, OSUIT nursing program, faculty, or peers. - I will not utilize social network media sites for any comments related to clinical settings or student grades related to the nursing program.
+- I will contribute to creating a safe and supportive atmosphere for teaching and learning. - I will regard privacy and confidentiality as core obligations. - I will communicate, in all formats, in a professional and respectful manner.

 Today, I am beginning a career as a professional nurse, which means accepting the responsibilities and unique privileges of that profession.
 These include monitoring my interactions and behaviors and using self-reflection to challenge myself as I evolve into the role of a professional nurse.
 I understand that it is a great honor and privilege to study and work in the nursing profession.
 I promise to uphold the highest standards of ethical and compassionate behavior while learning, caring for others, and/or participating in educational activities.
 I will strive to uphold the spirit and letter of this code during my time at OSUIT nursing program and throughout my professional career as a registered nurse.